pang-s/mario-game/README.md

 ###Requirements:
 Pygame and Python 3

-####To launch the game run mario-final.py from the CMI.
+####To launch the game run mario.py from the CMI.

 ###Instructions:
 Collect as many coins as you can but once you touch the blue door, you will proceed to the next level.
 There are only 5 levels.
-Have fun! :)
+Have fun. ﾟ･✿ヾ╲(｡◕‿◕｡)╱✿･ﾟ

 ###Controls:

 Arrow keys to move.
 Space to jump.

-###To-do:
-- ~~change PNG files to png~~
-- decide to use mario.py or MARIO-FINAL.py
-- decide if setup.py is needed